CloudFamily/CloudFamily/content/useful_links/_index.en.md

 # **Useful Links**

 {{% notice note %}}
-The following are a list of **useful resources** we have come across, which will help you on your cloud journey.
+The following is a list of **useful resources** we have come across, which will help you on your cloud journey.
 **Please help the community by adding your contributions.**
 {{% /notice %}}